dta5003/Table-Insert-Demo/README.md

 Table Insert Demo
 =======

-### The Exercise:
+### The Exercise

 > Given the following HTML provide a JavaScript function that takes first name, last name
 > and status as arguments, inserts a new table row into the markup below sorted by name
 > and saves the information to the database.
 You can modify the HTML as needed.
 You can
-> assume that sending data to the URL, “/member/save”, will save the name and status.
+> assume that sending data to the URL, â€œ/member/saveâ€, will save the name and status.
 > Please list any open source JavaScript libraries used in this solution.

 ```html